kevinhennessy/Angular_Sig/Session 3/readme.md

     * You can't use an interface as a provider token because interfaces are not JavaScript objects.
     * Note: we are not using strings but types as the key.
 * Angular first looks in the component for a provider for the type and if not found then moves up the component tree all the way to the root injector to find it.
+* You can use the **@Host** decorator to make sure the lookup ends with the host component.
+The host component is typically the component requesting the dependency.
+But when this component is projected into a parent component, that parent component becomes the host.
+#### Dependency Injection Tokens
+* When you register a **provider** with an **injector**, you associate that provider with a dependency injection **token**.
+* The **injector** maintains an internal token-provider map that it references when asked for a dependency.
+* The **token** is the key to the map.
+* Using a class type as a token is the easiest way to go but we can also use strings and injection tokens
 #### String tokens
 Instead of class, we can use a string literal to identify a dependency.